E-Commerce and E-Marketing in Today's World

 Upon completion of this course, you will be able to

-- Develop and implement an e-commerce strategy.
+- Develop an e-commerce strategy.

 - Explain the most important tools that are used in e-commerce.